SaraIsachari/K2View-Academy/articles/15_web_services/17_Graphit/06_using_graphit_files_with_parameters.md

 ![](/articles/15_web_services/17_Graphit/images/39_graphit_with_parameters.PNG)

-## Parameters setup when calling Graphit as a web service
+## Parameters setup when calling Graphit directly from swagger
-In order to pass parameters
+Graphit allows the parsing of parameters that will be interpreted by swagger.
+In this case the parameter needs to be refered to within the graphit file, but also explicitly added to the Parameter window.
+Please note that no debug value needs to be added there since Swagger will prompt you to add it within the parameter field of the Swagger GUI.
+Example:
+Let's use the same graphit file used in the previous example: grSql.graphit